 Dr Marc Dweck went to the University of Edinburgh Medical School between 1997 and 2003.
 He graduated with 1st class honours in his Medical Sciences BSc and with MBChB.
 He performed his medical training at the Hammersmith, St Thomas' and the Royal Brompton hospitals before returning to Edinburgh for Cardioloigy Specialist Registrar training in 2007.
 Marc is training in cardiac device implantation and non-invasive cardiac imaging, having performed imaging fellowships at Cedars Sinai Hospital, Los Angeles and the Royal Brompton CMR unit.
 Marc is fully accredited in echocardiography, cardiac CT and cardiovascular MRI.
 He completed his PhD under the supervision of Prof David Newby, Dr James Rudd (Cambridge) and Dr Nicholas Boon and has been appointed as a British Heart Foundation Clinical Lecturer here in Edinburgh, a Fellow of the American College of Cardiology and as a member of the Young Academy of Scotland.
 More recently he was awarded a Intermediate Clinical Research Fellowship by the British Heart Foundation during which he will spend a year at Mount Sinai Hospital in Translational Molecular Imaging Institute under the supervision of Professors Zahi Fayad and Valentin Fuster.

 His research interests are in the use of modern non-invasive imaging techniques to study cardiovascular disease in particular coroanry atherosclerosis and aortic stenosis.
-He has published in the world's leading general medical and cardiology journals and has been awarded the following prizes
+He has published in the world's leading general medical and cardiology journals and has been awarded the following prize

 - Glaxo-Smith Kline Emerging Scientist of the Year, Academy of Pharmaceutical Science 2014